KCMicheal/MakeWeBet_Test/README.md

 ## Database design picture

 The database design picture is located in the `root` folder of the project.
 It shows the entity relationships and attributes of the database.

+## OpenAPI Specification
+The openapi specification is located also in the `root` of the project called `openapi.yaml`.